CharlieMc0/universal-token-launcher/backend-python/README.md

 5. Edit the `.env` file with your configuration settings, especially:
    - Database connection details
-   - Deployer private key (used for contract deployment)
+   - Deployer private key (used for contract deployment - make sure it has 0x prefix)
    - Explorer API keys (used for contract verification)
+   - Custom RPC URLs for less reliable networks (see Chain Configuration section below)

 ### Database Setup